Events to do for the 4th of July

 Independence Day themed quizzes are a great idea.
-Give away a coupon from one of your event sponsors for the winner!
+Give away a coupon from one of your event sponsors to the winner!
 Use Typeform to create a unique quiz for free.

 A cleanup raid or charity drive can tap into the community spirit while making a difference.

-Give your social media pages a 4th of July makeover by cladding them in red, white and blue!
+Give your social media pages a 4th of July makeover by dressing them in red, white and blue!

 Here are some handy tips on how to get your communication platforms ready to celebrate with you:

-There is also Facebook Live.
-Stream your event from there, or a clip, or a post-event interview, and you could entice even more people in the area to pay you a visit.
+- There is also Facebook Live.
+Stream your event from there, or stream a clip or a post-event interview, and you could entice even more people in the area to pay you a visit.

 Then again, you could always go with the traditional methods that many other schools are used to.